MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/ie-mode/index.md

 ---
 description: IE mode and the Microsoft Edge (Chromium) DevTools
-title: Use the DevTools in Internet Explorer Mode
+title: Use the DevTools in Internet Explorer mode
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.date: 09/03/2021